Simplehuman

-Simplehuman is a privately owned designer and manufacturer of kitchen, bath, and beauty tools based in Torrance, California.
-Simplehuman's trash cans, touch-free soap pumps, shower caddies, and magnified sensor-activated vanity mirrors are sold across the US and internationally both on its website and at various brick-and-mortar retail chains such as Bed Bath & Beyond, The Container Store, Crate & Barrel, Nordstrom, and Neiman Marcus.
+Simplehuman, LLC is a privately owned designer and manufacturer of kitchen, bath, and beauty tools based in Torrance, California.

 History

-In 2000, Simplehuman was founded by Frank Yang, who immigrated to the United States in 1982 and later started the company with the idea of making a better trash can.
+In 2000, Simplehuman was founded by Frank Yang, who immigrated to the United States from Taiwan in 1982 and later started the company with the idea of making a better trash can.
 He showed his design and received his first orders at the International Home and Housewares Show from retailers such as The Container Store and Bed Bath & Beyond.
-The company was originally called Canworks due to its focus on trash cans, but Yang changed the name to Simplehuman in 2001 when the company began to broaden its product line into other kitchen and bath tools, such as touch-free sensor pumps and shower caddies, under the tagline “Tools for Efficient Living”.
-In 2003, Simplehuman opened a UK subsidiary in Oxfordshire, England, to serve the European market.
+The company was originally called Canworks due to its focus on trash cans, but Yang changed the name to Simplehuman in 2001 when the company began to broaden its product line into other kitchen and bath tools, under the tagline “Tools for Efficient Living”.
+In 2003, Simplehuman opened a UK subsidiary in Oxfordshire, England to serve the European market.

-Using sensor technology and the idea of touch-free operation, Simplehuman introduced its first sensor soap pump in 2007.
-In 2010, it came out with the first of its line of motion-sensor-activated trash cans.
-In 2013, the company took this sensor technology into the beauty tools market with the introduction of its first sensor-activated vanity mirror that uses LED light technology.

-Products

-Simplehuman focuses on five main product lines: